 - Each relying adviser, its employees, and the persons acting on its behalf are subject to the filing adviser’s supervision and control;

 - The filing adviser’s principal office and place of business in the United States;

 - The advisory activities of each relying adviser are subject to the Advisers Act and the rules thereunder, and each relying adviser is subject to examination by the SEC;

 - The filing adviser and each relying adviser operate under a single code of ethics and a single set of written policies and procedures administered by a single chief compliance officer; and

 - The filing adviser discloses in the Miscellaneous Section of Schedule D that it and its relying advisers are filing a single Form ADV in reliance on the position expressed in the ABA Letter and identifies each relying adviser by completing a separate Section 1.B. of Schedule D for each relying adviser and identifying it as such by including the notation “(relying adviser).”

 In addition, the staff affirmed the relief provided in a 2005 No-Action Letter relief from registration for certain special purpose vehicles (“SPVs”) established by a registered adviser to act as a private fund’s general partner.
 The new ABA Letter also expanded the existing relief by stating that it would also apply to multiple SPVs created by a registered adviser (including those not acting as a general partner or managing member of a private fund), as well as to SPVs with independent directors.

 The positions taken by the staff in the recent ABA Letter will enable registered advisers to avoid the costs of having to register related advisers and will also permit currently registered advisers to withdraw the registrations of certain related advisers that meet the conditions set forth above.
-For additional information, please contact Zac Rosenberg, Compliance Consultant by email at email@example.com or by phone at (619) 278-0020.
+For additional information, contact us at (619) 278-0020 to schedule a consultation.